OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_animate-shape.md

 The square now changes slowly its color from pink to blue periodically.
 Amazing.

 What you say?
-We told you about controling it too?
+We told you about controlling it too?
 Pretty demanding aren't you?
 But we love to deliver, so here you go.
 The basic here is just to get a controller, link it to a JavaScript value, send it as a uniform, and you're done.
 If you know a bit of JavaScript, go crazy.
 If not, below is a code that allows you to get your mouse position.
 Up to you to then link that with your `uniform` variable!

-First you need to modify your body tag by adding a new callback on a function whenver the mouse move.
+First you need to modify your body tag by adding a new callback on a function whenever the mouse move.
 Let's call that function `showCoords`.

 ~~~ HTML
 <body style='margin:0px' onload='setup()' onmousemove="showCoords(event)">